katrinafyi/comp4403-notes/Static Semantics.md

 $$
 means that a declaration of the form $\textsf{var}(\textsf{t})$ should have a corresponding VarEntry table when interpreted in the context of $\textit{syms}$.

-The declaration rules use pattern matching in their results, which means only expressions of a certain form can be well-formed declarations.
+The declaration rules use pattern matching in their consequents, which means only expressions of a certain form can be well-formed declarations.
 This prevents us from declaring a type of, say, $1+10$.

 ## Types